pmndrs/jotai/docs/guides/persistence.md

 # How to persist atoms

 The core itself doesn't support persistence.
-There are some patterns for persistence depending on requirements.
+There are several patterns for persistence depending on requirements.

 ## A simple pattern with localStorage